mikehulluk/mredoc/doc/index.rst

 APIs for, for example, font customisation, page layout, MRedoc is more focused on a simple set of objects that can be simply embedded within each other and easily produce high quality output.
 It was designed to allow decoupled components to each generate out different parts of a report.

-It allows easy embedding of matplotlib graphs, LaTeX style equations, syntax highlighted code snippets, Tables and more into (LaTeX) pdfs and HTML documents.
+It allows easy embedding of matplotlib graphs, LaTeX style equations, syntax highlighted code snippets, tables and more into (LaTeX) pdfs and HTML documents.

 It is a work in progress; if you use it, and find things you like, or dislike, I am more than happy to incooperate suggestions.